Zero Trust Security

 Zero-Trust security.
 Swtich from a perimeter-based (firewall and VPN) model of access to a user to resource model.

 Implement strong, simple identity.
 Identity for both a person, but also a system.
 Decouple the identity from the corporation: make it affinitive to the user, a single identity.

 This micro-segmentation is simpler to use, more accessible, and, more secure.
 It reduces the lateral-traversal, it empowers the users, it increases the audit capability.
 And, its more economical, more scalable.
 Everybody wins.

-The core of any Zero Trust Network Architecture is identity.
+The core of any Zero Trust Architecture is identity.
 Identity of a person, identity of a resource.
-Users are commonly identity via OpenID Connect and SAML.
+Users are commonly identified via OpenID Connect and SAML.
 Resources are commonly identified by Client Certificates.